 We will use remedies available to us and work with other agencies to ensure that your safety and security is not compromised by the racist behaviour of others.

-We believe that none of our tenants or those living with them, should live in fear of violence from a spouse or partner, former spouse or partner, or other member of their household, and we will take steps to assist and support any person suffering from or threatened with violence.
+We believe that none of our tenants or those living with them, should live in fear of violence from a spouse, civil partner or partner, former spouse, civil partner or partner, or other member of their household including carers, and will take steps to assist and support any tenant or member of their household suffering from or threatened with violence and/or abusive behavior.

-Such violence may be physical, emotional or psychological.
-Where domestic violence is suspected in relation to a child or someone with special needs a referral will be made to an appropriate agency.
+Abusive behaviour may be physical, emotional or psychological and the policy is intended to cover all instances.
+Where domestic violence and/or abuse is suspected in relation to a child or someone with special needs a referral will be made to the appropriate agency.